steinhaug/UserAuthSystem/README.md

 ## 🧪 Testing External Services

 Comemingel includes test scripts to validate your connection to external services.
 These scripts help verify that your API keys and configuration are set up correctly.
+Alle tester kobler direkte til de faktiske tjenestene (ingen mock-servere eller simulerte responser brukes) for å verifisere at applikasjonen har korrekt tilgang.

 ### CLI Commands for Running Tests